Disadvantage: Responses

 Disadvantage responses can generally be classified into two categories: takeouts, which simply seek to refute a claim made by the negative in the disadvantage, and turns, which argue that the situation is somehow the reverse of the negative's claim.

 Takeouts

 Non-unique

-The "non-unique" argument says that the impact will happen in the status quo with or without the passage of the plan or that it is happening in the status quo.
+The "non-unique" argument says that the impact will happen or is happening in the status quo, regardless of the passage of the plan.
 The links and impacts (and thus the entire disadvantage) become largely irrelevant since the status quo is no different from the plan.

 No link

-A very simple argument.
-The affirmative simply claims that the plan does not cause the impact.
+The "no link" argument claims that the plan does not cause the impact.